 After getting familiar with the noise level standards, now let’s talk about how loud is a Roomba.

-The noise level of Roomba vacuum cleaners ranges from 54 dB to 70 dB.
+The Roomba noise level ranges from 54 dB to 70 dB.
 This value is way lower than other conventional upright vacuum cleaners that reach a sound level of up to 80 dB.
-The following table compares the noise level of different Roomba models while running on hard floors, on carpets, and while self-emptying.
+The following table compares the noise levels of different Roomba models while running on hard floors, on carpets, and while self-emptying.

 Roomba Model | Noise Level (dB) on Hardwood floor | Noise Level (dB) on Carpets | Noise Level (dB) while self emptying dirt bin |